GooglyBlox/ClipboardToFileInput/README.md

 ## Usage
 - Copy any file to your clipboard.
-- Click on a file input field on any webpage (alternatively, you can click and drag off of the input box to select it without triggering it).
+- Click on any file input field.
-- Click `Cancel` on the opened File Manager window (not needed if you used the prior alternative).
+- Click `Paste` to paste your clipboard content (accept clipboard permissions if prompted).
-- Press `Ctrl+V` (or `Cmd+V` on Mac) to paste the file.
+- Click `Browse Files` to input files from your filesystem instead of clipboard.

 ## Contributing
 Contributions are welcome.
 Please fork the repository and submit a pull request with your changes.